 “I am a big believer in self-assessment as a constant reminder of how you can improve your viticulture, not only from a sustainability perspective, but also an economics perspective,” he said.
 “These self-assessments are really designed around asking, ‘How do I grow quality wine grapes?’
 Because that is what wineries want.”

 Ohmart started working in wine grapes in 1995 when he began developing a sustainability program for the Lodi Wine Commission.
 Today, the Lodi region remains known as a green growing region, and to be certified growers must earn sufficient points in each category under the Lodi Rules.

 The Lodi program grew into a certification program, Ohmart said, and the new Vinewise provides the foundation to develop a certification program in Washington, if the industry chooses.

 There are three basic approaches to growing wine grapes — conventional, organic and biodynamic — and certification programs abound.
-(For more on certification programs and the economic benefits, visit goodfruit.com/going-green-with-reds-and-whites for an article in the Jan.
+(For more on certification programs and the economic benefits, see “Going green with reds and whites” from the Jan.
 1, 2018, issue of Good Fruit Grower.)

 However, sustainability is a broader concept, Ohmart said.
 Sustainable farming is about continually improving to minimize a farm’s environmental and social footprint.

 “All of us are in denial about the things we really know we should be doing but don’t because of all sorts of reasons, the biggest being there are only so many hours in a day,” he said.
 “People hear sustainability, they think it’s about cover crops.
 It is that, but it is also day-to-day things that everyone knows they should be doing, but they fall through the cracks.”